JcKopcinski/PHYSICS.AI/README.md

 * Justin: keep working on code and getting the questions asked, as dictated by the binary string.
 It think it's all on the right track.

+* Also: I was thinking about your function that explicitly asks about time information.
+Try to base your code around the logic of relying solely on the binary string to determine what question to ask, about what object, equation, and variable.
+See the equation data-structure below, where certainly the binary string will ask about variables in equation 2 (the `dt=t-t0` equation).

+* It is possible that at some point, your code will run out of questions to ask.
+This is when we'll run the optimizer through forward step, which will generate a new set of binary strings, a bit closer to the solution.

 ## Storing answers

 * Think about a data structure to keep track of the student's answers.